Whether you qualify for an IVA will depend on a number of things. These include where you live, how much you owe and

 Whether an IVA is right for you depends on your circumstances.
 Generally your debts should be £10,000 or more and you will need to pay at least £100/mth into the Arrangement.
 You must be insolvent and living in England, Wales or Northern Ireland.
 To find out more please visit: http://beatmydebt.com/individual-voluntary-arrangement/find-out-if-iva-is-right-for-you

-Do you have to Live in the UK to start an IVA?
+Do you have to Live in the UK to start a IVA

 To qualify for an IVA you must normally be resident in England, Wales or Northern Ireland.
 If you have only just moved here you will usually have to wait 6 months before you can apply.

 If you have recently moved abroad but have debts in the UK you may still be eligible.
 However you must make your application within 3 years from the date you left.

 If you are living in Scotland you do not qualify for an IVA.
 You will need to consider one of the solution available to you locally such as a Trust Deed.

 What Type and Amount of Debt do you you need to qualify for an IVA?

 Most unsecured debts can be included in an IVA.
 Commonly these are things like credit cards, bank loans and Catalogues.
 However you can also include other debts.